anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.3.1"></a>
 ### 4.3.1 Available storage extensions
 These are non-ephemeral storage extensions that can be provided to VNFs for persistent data storage.
-More than one storage extension can be provided to a single VNF-C. Add comment about CEPH distributed storage.
-(Potentially create new profile for it).
+More than one storage extension can be provided to a single VNF-C.

 | .conf | capacity | Read IOPS | Write IOPS | Read Throughput (MB/s) | Write Throughput (MB/s) |
 |----------|----------|------------|------------|------------------------|-------------------------|